2023 Square for Restaurants Review: Best Free Restaurant POS

 You have two main options for in-house delivery: using on-demand drivers or dispatching your own staff—however, you must choose one or the other.

-Once you opt for on-demand drivers, Square will automatically generate a driver request from a local courier as soon as you accept the order.
-Square charges a flat rate of $1.50 per delivery for on-demand couriers, though the courier service may have additional delivery fees (usually $4–$7 per delivery).
-You have the option to cover the fee, pass the cost on to your customers, or absorb the fee for delivery for orders over a certain amount.
+If you opt for on-demand drivers, Square will automatically generate a driver request from a local courier as soon as you accept the order.
+Square charges a flat rate of $1.50 per delivery for on-demand couriers, though the courier service may have additional delivery fees.
+For example, DoorDash charges a fixed fee of $8.50 per delivery, for up to a 5-kilometer delivery distance.
+You have the option to cover these fees, pass the cost on to your customers, or absorb the fee for delivery for orders over a certain amount.
+Fortunately, Square for Restaurants lets you add and adjust manual or variable service charges, reducing the burden of any delivery or service fees your business otherwise might need to account for.

-For each order routed to your in-house team of drivers, Square charges a flat per-order fee of 50 cents.
-You can pass this fee onto your customers or charge an additional custom, distance-based delivery fee.
-Also, you can set a delivery zone in the POS so that your team doesn’t have to travel too far away.
-Finally, it lets you message customers directly from your Square POS or Square Dashboard if you have questions about their order.
+For each order routed to your own in-house team of drivers, Square charges a flat per-order fee of 50 cents.
+You can pass this fee onto your customers, or charge an additional custom delivery fee based on distance.
+Also, you can set a delivery zone in the POS so your team doesn’t have to travel too far away.
+Finally, you can message customers directly from your Square POS or Square Dashboard if you have questions about their orders.

 Square for Restaurants is one of the most straightforward POS systems to set up and run.
 You create a Square account, download Square for Restaurants from the Apple App Store onto an iPad, and you’re good to go.
 Square sends your first card reader to you for free, but if you don’t want to wait for shipping, you can pick up a Square card reader at a local office supply store.
 You can easily add third-party integrations or additional Square modules with a few clicks in your Square dashboard.